prisma/prisma1/docs/1.9/03-Tutorials2/02-Build-GraphQL-Servers/01-Development/01-Build-a-GraphQL-Server-with-Prisma.md

 - You want to provide authentication functionality for your users so that they can register with a password or some 3rd-party authentication provider
 - You want your API to integrate with microservices or other legacy systems
 - You want to include 3-rd party services (such as Stripe, GitHub, Yelp, ...) or other public APIs into your server
-- You don't want to expose your entire database schema to everyone (which would be the case due to GrapHQL's [introspection](http://graphql.org/learn/introspection/) feature)
+- You don't want to expose your entire database schema to everyone (which would be the case due to GraphQL's [introspection](http://graphql.org/learn/introspection/) feature)

 ## Step 1: Update the data model